vanavreddy/Parallel_Compute_Engine/README.md

 ```

 Once the pipeline tasks complete, make sure you delete the AWS controller instance.
+**If you leave the resources running, Amazon will charge for the running resources even if you do not use them. **

 ```
 $ cd aws_utils

+# delete controller resources
 $ python aws_delete_controller.py
 ```